Konrad Adenauer Foundation: Institution

-Former President of the Bundestag Norbert Lammert is the current President of the KAS.
-He is joined on the Board of Directors by 24 other individuals.
+Former president of the Bundestag Norbert Lammert is the current president of the KAS.
+He is joined on the board of directors by 24 other individuals.
 The KAS currently has 55 members, many of whom are current and former CDU politicians.
-The Board of Trustees has 24 members who assist and supervise the work of the KAS.
+The board of trustees has 24 members who assist and supervise the work of the KAS.

 Finances

 Similar to other German political foundations, the Konrad Adenauer Foundation is largely financed by federal and land government funds.
 96.8% of the foundation's €120 million budget in 2009 was therefore provided by public funding, while 2.7% was derived from admission charges and miscellaneous revenues, and 0.5% came from private funds and donations.

-Prizes

-The Konrad Adenauer Foundation awards a prize for young scholars, named after the CDU politician Bruno Heck, a prize for local journalists and a literature prize.

-Cooperation with other foundations and organizations

-In Bavaria, the Hanns Seidel Foundation operates in lieu of the Konrad-Adenauer Foundation; in Schleswig-Holstein, the Hermann-Ehlers-Foundation assumes the Adenauer Foundation's role.
-These two CDU-friendly foundations are not the Adenauer Foundation's only collaborators; for instance, the Adenauer Foundation co-published a study with the Bertelsmann Foundation, the Market Economy Foundation, and the Friedrich-Naumann-Foundation titled "Educational Policy in a Federal System and International Influences", in which it injected itself into the dialogue on educational policy and examined various influences.
-Furthermore, the Adenauer Foundation authored a "Common Declaration" in partnership with the Friedrich-Ebert-Foundation, the Friedrich-Naumann-Foundation, the Hans-Seidel-Foundation, and the Heinrich-Boell-Foundation which explored various mission statements and financing models of political foundations in Germany.
-The KAS is a member of "European Movement Germany".
-As a member of the market-oriented Stockholm Network, the KAS cooperates with other foundations and think tanks in issues pertaining to European politics.